IBE160/SG-Oslo-Flexi/docs/epics.md

     *   Then a GitHub Actions workflow is triggered.
     *   And the workflow runs linting and unit tests for both the frontend and backend.

+**Story 1.4: Database Setup (PostgreSQL)**

+*   **As a developer,** I want to set up PostgreSQL as the primary database, so that the application has a robust and persistent storage layer.
+*   **Acceptance Criteria:**
+    *   Given a local or cloud PostgreSQL instance is available,
+    *   When I configure the backend application,
+    *   Then I can successfully connect to the database.
+    *   And I can run basic migrations to create initial tables (e.g., users table).

+**Story 1.5: Background Job Queue Setup (Redis/RQ)**

+*   **As a developer,** I want to set up Redis and RQ (Redis Queue), so that time-consuming tasks like OCR and AI generation can be processed in the background without blocking the user interface.
+*   **Acceptance Criteria:**
+    *   Given a Redis instance is running,
+    *   When I configure the backend to use RQ,
+    *   Then I can enqueue a test job from an API endpoint.
+    *   And a separate worker process successfully executes the job and logs the result.

+**Story 1.6: Stateful Orchestrator Skeleton**

+*   **As a developer,** I want to implement a basic 'Stateful Orchestrator' skeleton in the backend, so that we can manage the multi-step process of document analysis and content generation.
+*   **Acceptance Criteria:**
+    *   Given the backend application is running,
+    *   When a document upload event occurs,
+    *   Then the orchestrator creates a workflow instance with a tracked state (e.g., 'uploaded', 'processing', 'completed').
+    *   And the orchestrator can transition between these states based on job completion events.

 ## Epic 2: User Authentication & Onboarding

 **Goal:** Implement a secure user authentication system and a smooth onboarding experience to guide new users to their "Aha!" moment.